-18. Have you ever hid the “evidence” of your drinking or doing drugs, so your family would not find out?
-This could include hiding bottles, drugs, cigarettes.
+18. Have you ever hidden the “evidence” of your drinking or doing drugs, so your family would not find out?
+This could include hiding bottles, drugs, and cigarettes.

 19. Have you lost your old friends because of your alcohol or drug use?
 Have you started hanging out with people who drink or use drugs?